Hamerl History, Family Crest & Coats of Arms

 The surname Hamerl was first found in southern Germany and Austria, where the family became noted for its many branches throughout these regions.
 The first individual bearers of this name to be mentioned in ancient chronicles were "meister Hemer der smed " of Breslau, Silesia, in 1356, Hensl Hemerl of Iglau, Bohemia, in 1425, Ulrich Hamerl of Prague in 1390, and Nicolas Hamer of Worms in 1317.

 Early History of the Hamerl family

-Another 334 words (24 lines of text) covering the years 1791, 1820, and 1836 are included under the topic Early Hamerl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hamerl research.
+Another 197 words (14 lines of text) covering the years 1791, 1820, and 1836 are included under the topic Early Hamerl History in all our PDF Extended History products and printed products wherever possible.

 Hamerl Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Hamerl include Hammer, Hammerer, Hamer, Hahmmer, Hahmer, Haammer, Haamer, Hammerer, Haemmerlein, Haemmerle, Hemmerle, Hammerl, Hamerl, Hemmerling, Hammerling, Hemerl, Hemer, Haemmer, Haemmerl and many more.

 Early Notables of the Hamerl family (pre 1700)